COVESA/ifex/README.md

-NOTE:  Due to how jinja loads templates (without adding a custom loader, which has not been done), the first argument is the *path* to the YAML file, but the second argument is only the name of the template (which must be in [vsc/templates/ dir](templates).
+NOTE:  Due to how jinja loads templates (without adding a custom loader, which has not been done), the first argument is the *path* to the YAML file, but the second argument is only the name of the template (which must be in [vsc/templates/](vsc/templates) directory.
 Pointing to the full path of a template file in a different location is not implemented in vsc_generator.py

 ## Advanced Generator